 Any bottles used for carbonated ciders must be designed to withstand the pressure generated by the gas, or there is a serious risk of them bursting and causing injury (not to mention the mess!).
 Some years ago there used to be quart cider bottles with internal screw threads and special threaded stoppers, but these no longer exist.
 An alternative is to use glass beer bottles which are sealed with a crown cork - these and the capping tools are widely available from home-brewing suppliers.
 The industry has now gone over almost entirely to PET (polyethyleneterephthalate) bottles which are lightweight and hold a moderate pressure well.
 Also, if they do burst, there is no risk of injury from flying glass.
 If you are making a small amount of cider for home use, you can recover, rinse and re-use these bottles several times if they have previously contained other carbonated drinks.
 If you cannot scrounge sufficient secondhand bottles or you are working on a larger scale, you may have to buy new PET bottles from a specialist supplier.
 Non-carbonated ciders can of course be bottled in wine bottles with regular corks if required, but the bottles must be stored on their sides to prevent the corks drying out and the air getting in (which will cause spoilage).
-The plastic (PET) bottles do allow oxygen in through their walls and so the flavour of the cider does alter over time compared to natural conditioning in glass.
+Normal plastic (PET) bottles do allow oxygen in through their walls and so the flavour of the cider does alter over time compared to natural conditioning in glass.
+However, there are PET bottles sold into the home brew trade which do incorporate an oxygen barrier e.g. Coopers Oxbar brand, and it is well worth hunting these out.

 It is best to choose days on which the barometric pressure is high for these operations, since this will help to keep suspended yeast to a minimum and will retain the maximum amount of dissolved carbon dioxide in the cider.
 The success of the whole process depends on reducing both yeast and nutrient levels to a minimum so that re-fermentation of the remaining sugar is unlikely to take place.
 Sweet ciders of this sort may have a slight 'prickle' to them, particularly in bottle, since a slow fermentation may continue to generate carbon dioxide.
 The procedure described is ideal for single-variety demonstration ciders or for those which need no further blending - the flavour tends to be 'fruitier' since the sweetness is derived from unfermented juice rather than from added sugar.
 The alcohol level in the cider is of course less than if it had been fermented to dryness because only a part of the sugar has been converted.
 Ciders which do need blending (see below) are best fermented all to dryness first, before blending and finally sweetening after a further period of storage.